 Here’s your Whole30 (and Paleo, gluten-free, dairy free, grain free) friendly Rosemary and Garlic Roast Chicken and Potatoes dinner.
 Recipe below, enjoy!

-Rosemary and Garlic Roast Chicken Breasts and Potatoes (and the start of my Whole30 Challenge!)
+Rosemary and Garlic Roast Chicken Breasts and Potatoes

 - Preheat oven to 375 degrees.